neilpeterson/open-service-broker-azure-samples/osba-text-analytics/README.md

 osba-text-analytics-demo-58c9c6d54f-p5bkn   1/1       Running       0          5s
 ```

 And pull logs from the pod.
-You will see that the application running in the pod, sent a request to the text analytics API, which returned sentiment results.
+You will see that the application running in the pod sent a pre-baked request to the text analytics API which returned sentiment results.

 ```
 $ kubectl logs osba-text-analytics-demo-58c9c6d54f-p5bkn